Denmark have started holding drive-in gigs

 Announced with six days’ notice, the gig sold out almost instantly.
 500 tickets were sold for the show, which took place on the outskirts of Aarhus.
 The following day, the stage became a drive-in cinema.

+It comes shortly after Spain announced plans to phase in live music events in May as part of their lockdown exit plan.

-The gig saw audio from the show being transmitted to the cars via FM radio, while the following day the site was repurposed as a drive in cinema to screen Star Wars: The Rise Of Skywalker.
+The Danish gig saw audio from the show being transmitted to the cars via FM radio, while the following day the site was repurposed as a drive in cinema to screen Star Wars: The Rise Of Skywalker.

 “I’ve played many concerts in my life, but this is really a first,” Langer said from the stage, according to a report by Forbes.
 At one point he also invited a fan to dance with him onstage.